Tyrn/wei/the-insider-en.typ

      Shavash carefully  pulled a  window curtain  away and looked outside.
 A taxi  stood far outside, behind the  white wall.
-Oh,  the Earthman  flew in yesterday  and rented a car - a grey Daiquiri.
+Oh,  the Earthman  flew in yesterday  and rented a car---a grey Daiquiri.
 Hmm, to change a car  is more difficult than to change a shirt.

      "Well, gentlemen," Shavash said,  still undecided  about the hall, "the